 Underwriting risk is defined as the risk of loss, or adverse change in the value of (re-)insurance liabilities, due to inadequate pricing and provisioning assumptions.
-In the following, there is a sub-division of the underwriting risk into the areas of Life, Non-Life and Health reinsurance.
+In the following, only underwriting risk Non-Life reinsurance is being assessed as underwriting risk Life and Health are not deemed to be material.
+The underwriting risks of non-life reinsurance of GRAWE RE are comprised of the following risks: